Security Compliance in Training Videos: Practical Guide

 A very frequent risk in training videos is the unintentional capture of sensitive information.
 It’s super easy to overlook what appears on-screen during a screen recording.
 Dashboards, email inboxes, Microsoft Teams chats, browser tabs, or even file names can reveal more than intended.

-Lack of access to control when hosting
+Lack of access control when hosting

 Another major vulnerability comes from where and how training videos are hosted.
 Uploading a compliance training video to a public platform or sharing it via a non-restricted link can inadvertently expose internal content to unauthorized viewers, including competitors, hackers, or bots.